 The Registrar will send notification of outstanding incompletes to students and their instructors, indicating specific deadlines and any approved extension dates.

 Any incomplete grades not resolved by the College deadline via incomplete extension form or grade change form will be converted to failing grades.
 These failing grades will not be changed back to incomplete grades, so both faculty and students must be attentive to these deadlines.

 Incomplete grades may not be changed to “W” grades at a later date.

 Degrees will not be awarded to students who have Incomplete grades.
 The student must opt to change the Incomplete to an “E/F” or complete the course work and reapply for the degree during the semester in which the course requirements are completed.

 The grade “PEN” indicates that the course work has been satisfactory but there is some persistent inadequacy in writing or reading.
-Instructors should refer a student to the Center for Academic Development and Enrichment (CADE) as soon as a problem is discovered and not wait to assign a “PEN” grade at the end of the term.
+Instructors should refer a student to the Student Learning Center as soon as a problem is discovered and not wait to assign a “PEN” grade at the end of the term.

 The “PEN” grade may be used when an instructor discovers a specific skill or deficiency (writing or reading) in a student’s work, but not in place of an “E” grade or an “I”.
 Students who receive a “PEN” grade are required to start remediation during the next semester in residence.

 When a “PEN” grade is given in a course, the deadline for completion of the course is the same as that for an Incomplete.
 The date by which an Incomplete must be made up falls in November for the fall semester and in April for the spring semester.
 Failure to complete the “PEN” by the deadline would result in a failing grade for the course.
 With the student’s consent, an instructor may extend the “PEN” grade whenever there is an educational advantage in doing so.